jamieroche1987/Battleships/README.md

 ### Enter your Name

- * The User is able to enter the name that will be displaied in the game.
+ * The User is able to enter the name that will be displayed in the game.

 <img src="assets/welcome-page.png">